mozilla-mobile/firefox-ios/README.md

 This branch (master)
 -----------

-This branch only works with Xcode 11 and supports iOS 11.0 and above
+This branch only works with Xcode 11 and supports iOS 11.0 and above.

 Please make sure you aim your pull requests in the right direction.